 - Public

-If you do not want the user account to show on Mac login window then you can add below line of code in the Shell script. and deploy it on the device to create a hidden user account.
+If you wish to prevent the user account from appearing on the Mac login screen, you can modify the shell script to include the following line of code and deploy it to create a hidden user account.

 dscl . -create /Users/$accountname IsHidden 1

-When you hide a user account from macOS, it does not show on Mac Login Window and also it does not show under Settings > Users & groups.
-You can use Directory Service cache utility dscacheutil
+When you hide a user account on macOS, it won’t appear on the Mac Login Window or in Settings > Users & Groups.
+To locate the hidden user, you can utilize the Directory Service cache utility, dscacheutil

 Conclusion